 Patrick Dorais was appointed by Governor Edmund G. Brown, Jr. effective November 8, 2013.
 As chief of BAR, he oversees all operational matters, including licensing and enforcement activities and the administration of the Smog Check Program.

 Dorais served as BAR deputy chief of Smog Check Operations, Engineering, Research Administration and Consumer Assistance Division from 2007 to 2013.
 He served as deputy chief at the California Victim Compensation and Government Claims Board in 2007 and at the California Department of Consumer Affairs Bureau for Private Postsecondary and Vocational Education from 2004 to 2007.
 Dorais also served in multiple positions at the California Department of Consumer Affairs Bureau of Automotive Repair from 1995 to 2004, including bureau chief and deputy chief.
 He was special assistant to the secretary of the California Environmental Protection Agency from 1991 to 1995, special assistant to the director of the California Governor's Office of Planning and Research in 1991, and a legislative correspondent in the U.S. Senate from 1987 to 1990.

 Oversees BAR’s Smog Check Engineering and Information Services Division and Audits and Inspections Branch.

 Licensing, Administration, and Consumer Assistance Division

 Linda Janssen was appointed on August 2, 2021.
-As deputy chief, she oversees BAR’s Licensing, Records Management, and Program Support Branch; Administration Branch; and Consumer Assistance Program.
-Janssen has over 20 years of state service and has held various managerial positions within the Office of Statewide Health Planning and Development and the Department of Toxic Substances Control.
+As deputy chief, Janssen oversees BAR’s Licensing, Records Management, and Program Support Branch; Administration Branch; and Consumer Assistance Program.
+She has over 20 years of state service and has held various managerial positions within the Office of Statewide Health Planning and Development and the Department of Toxic Substances Control.
 Prior to her appointment, Janssen managed BAR's Administration Branch.

 Field Operations and Enforcement Division